khanfarr/visual-data-project-1/README.md

 ## Challenges and Future Work
 ### Challenges
 - Fitting all visualizations and controls into one single-page view was harder than I expected.
 I wanted everything visible without scrolling, but still readable and balanced, so I had to iterate on spacing and sizing a lot.
-- Matching country rows to map features took extra care (ISO-3 first, normalized name fallback).
+- Matching country rows to map features took some extra work.
-- Keeping linked brushing stable across multiple charts required careful shared state and redraw logic.
+- Keeping linked brushing stable across multiple charts required careful shared state and redraw logic which took a lot of iterations.
 - Finding the right color scale took trial and error, especially when trying to keep the map readable and accessible across different metrics.
 - Tuning the map legend gradient bar was also unexpectedly tricky.
-Small adjustments to the gradient stops, labels, and range mapping made a big difference in how accurate and clear the color encoding felt.
+Small adjustments to the gradient stops, labels, and range mapping made a big difference in how accurate and clear the color encoding felt, and I still think it could be improved on.
-- Missing GDP values needed clean handling so tooltips and map coloring did not break.
+- Missing GDP values needed clean handling so that the tooltips and map coloring did not break.

 ### Future work
 - Add richer time analysis (animation or selected-country trend lines).
 - Add regional filters and lightweight annotation/storytelling mode.
 - Build a true origin-destination connection spider map type of interaction.
 I originally wanted users to hover one country and highlight exactly where students come from or go to, but my current OWID inputs only provide one aggregated inbound % and outbound % per country-year.
-To make that interaction real, I would source bilateral flow data (origin, destination, year, count), reshape it into country-pair links, and then connect a hover action to highlighted route lines and partner-country tooltips.
+To make that interaction real, I would source bilateral flow data (origin, destination, year, count), reshape it into country-pair links, and then connect a hover action to highlighted route lines and partner-country tooltips, however, that data wasn't available on OWID which caused me to pivot.

 ## AI and Collaboration
 I used AI tools for debugging, code cleanup, and documentation drafting.
-I also used autocomplete often for repetitive code, and discussed my data and different design/analysis options with it while deciding next steps.
+I also used autocomplete often for repetitive code, boilerplate code, and discussed my data and different design/analysis options with it while deciding next steps.
 I still reviewed and integrated those parts manually, and all final implementation decisions were mine.

 ## Demo Video